-On August 24, 2021 (the "Sherin Agreement Effective Date"), the Company entered into an employment agreement with Mr. Sherin (the "Sherin Employment Agreement").
-The Sherin Employment Agreement provides for Mr. Sherin's employment as Executive Vice President and Chief Accounting Officer of the Company through August 24, 2024 (the "Sherin Scheduled Expiration Date"), with a minimum annual base salary of \$400,000 (subject to annual review and potential increase in the discretion of the Company's Compensation Committee) and, as of the Sherin Agreement Effective Date, an annual target bonus opportunity equal to 40% of his annual base salary, subject to the discretion of the Company's Compensation Committee.
-He is eligible to participate in our standard benefits programs and our long-term equity and other incentive programs, in each case on the same basis as similarly situated executives at the Company.
-The agreement provides that, beginning in 2022, it is expected that Mr. Sherin's participation in the Company's long-term equity and other incentive programs of cash and/or equity awards with a target value of not less than \$340,000, as determined by the Compensation Committee.
+On September 2, 2022 the Company entered into an amended and restated employment agreement with Ms. Kelleher (the "Kelleher Employment Agreement"), which became effective on September 2, 2022 (the "Kelleher Effective Date").
+The employment agreement provides for Ms. Kelleher's employment as Chief Commercial Officer of the Company from August 8, 2022 through March 31, 2026 (the "Kelleher Scheduled Expiration Date"), with a minimum annual base salary of \$1,300,000 (subject to annual review and potential increase in the discretion of the Company's Compensation Committee) and an annual target bonus opportunity equal to 125% of her annual base salary, subject to the discretion of the Company's Compensation Committee.
+For performance in 2022, Ms. Kelleher's incentive compensation payment will be proportionately calculated based on (i) with respect to performance from January 1, 2022 to the Kelleher Effective Date, the terms of the Company's ad sales commission program and a target commission of 75% of actual salary dollars paid to Ms. Kelleher during such period and (ii) with respect to performance from the Kelleher Effective Date through December 31, 2022, the terms of the Company's AIP and a target bonus opportunity of 125% of actual salary dollars paid to Ms. Kelleher during such period and target bonus opportunity of 125% of actual salary dollars paid to Ms. Kelleher during such period at the Company.
+The agreement provides that, beginning in 2023, it is expected that Ms. Kelleher's participate in our standard benefits programs and our long-term equity and other incentive programs, in each case on the same basis as similarly situated executives at the Company.
+The agreement provides that, beginning in 2023, it is expected that Ms. Kelleher's participation in the Company's long-term equity and other incentive programs will consist of annual grants of cash and/or equity awards with a target value of not less than \$1,000,000, as determined by the Compensation Committee.